Kanga-Who/home-assistant/Supervised Install on Debian.md

 **1.17)**	Log out of the root account by pressing ctrl-d on your keyboard then to login to the machine using the username and password you created in **Step 1.11**.

-**1.18)**	Before you can connect to the machine via SSH from another PC, you will need to update the operating system and install the OpenSSH-Server.
-Enter these commands one at a time, and press enter.
+**1.18)**	Before you start installing Home Assistant Supervised, you will need to update the operating system.
+Enter this command, and press enter.

 ```
 sudo apt update && sudo apt dist-upgrade -y && sudo apt autoremove -y

-sudo apt install openssh-server -y
 ```

 **1.19)**	Once this has completed, you will need to find the IP address of the machine.
 You can do this by checking your router, or by typing this command into the terminal.